View on GitHub

 Yt6 -- Snarl's YouTube Video Player (bookmarklet)

-Latest version: 2024-02-05-01:33
+Latest version: 2024-08-18-19:49

 Features

 On any YouTube video (watch) page, this bookmarklet will call an external player and load some extra functions, some of which can be used with YouTube's original player as well.
-Written in pure javascript with the aim to be as much platform-independent and backwards-compatible as possible.
+Written in pure javascript with the aim to be as much platform-independent and backward-compatible as possible.
 There is no installation, it works on-demand.
 Only a working internet connection is needed.
 The program is able to

 1. restrict on-site advertisement -- suppress endscreen cards, auto-skip or just auto-mute video ads (in case some may be interesting to you),